gsundeep-tech/ImagesDownloader/README.md

 # ImagesDownloader

+Project contains two parts
-downloader.py is a python program for downloading the bulk images from a given text file into a specific folder.
+1. downloader.py is a python program for downloading the bulk images from a given text file into a specific folder.
 Program uses the multi threading to speed up the download process
+2. app.py serves the downloaded images through a simple HTTP flask server

 This project is hosted at: [https://github.com/gsundeep-tech/ImagesDownloader](https://github.com/gsundeep-tech/ImagesDownloader).